esphome/esphome-devices/_devices/Teckin-SR46/Teckin-SR46.md

 ## General Notes

-This plugs use tuya so you can [use tuya-convert to flash ESPHome](/guides/tuya-convert/).
+This plug use tuya so you can [use tuya-convert to flash ESPHome](/guides/tuya-convert/).
 The UART ports is connected to GPIO1 and GPIO3.
 The on/off switch is on datapoint 20 and the dimmer is on datapoint 22.